System Architecture

 Data Processing Pipeline

-The data processing pipeline handles:
+The data processing pipeline handles:- Text normalization and cleaning

 - Entity extraction and relationship mapping